J-Ramalho/industRial/docs/6_models.md

 <img src="6_models_files/figure-html/ebike-qqplot-1.png" width="100%" />

-A good next check is to verify that the residuals are normaly distributed.
+A good next check is to verify that the residuals are normally distributed.
 As the sample size is relatively small it is better to use a qq plot instead of an histogram to assess the normality of the residuals.
-As we see on the plot values adhere to the straight line indicating an aproximately normal distribution.
+As we see on the plot values adhere to the straight line indicating an approximately normal distribution.
 In the fixed effects model we give more importance to the center of the values and here we consider acceptable that the extremes of the data tend to bend away from the straight line.
 This verification can be completed by a normality test.

 ### Normality test {#shapiroTest}